customerio/customerio-ios/docs/dev-notes/GIT-WORKFLOW.md

 The last step of the deployment process is pushing the code to a server so that customers can use it.
 Each of the mobile projects are setup to automatically deploy code to a server after a git tag is created and pushed to GitHub.
 This means that when you follow the step above of *Determine the next semantic version and create a new git tag*, the CI server should automatically deploy the code to servers for you.

 However, if for some reason the CI server fails to deploy to a server automatically for you and you decide to deploy the code manually, here is how to do it.
 Each of the mobile projects contains a script that will do the deployment for you.
 You should be able to run this command in each of the mobile projects: `./scripts/deploy-code.sh` and it will do the process of uploading the code to the deployment servers for you.

-// TODO make sure each project contains this script to deploy